Conductor 1492

 Conductor 1492 is a 1924 American silent comedy film directed by Charles Hines and starring Johnny Hines.
 It was produced and distributed by Warner Bros.

 Plot

 As described in a review of the film in a film magazine, Terence O’Toole (Hines) leaves his old home in Ireland to seek his fortune in America.
 He becomes "Conductor 1492" on a trolley car belonging to a system which both the president and vice-president are struggling to gain control.
-The final outcome of this fight depends on two shares of stock which are missing and which if not found will bring disgrace to President Connelly.
-The villain produces two forged shares but Johnny’s father saves the day by producing the real shares, which he bought a number of years before.
-In the meantime Terence has fallen in love with Connelly’s daughter and he gets her as his reward.
+The outcome of this fight depends on two shares of stock which are missing and which if not found will bring disgrace to President Connelly.
+The villain produces two forged shares but Johnny's father saves the day by producing the real shares, which he bought a number of years before.
+In the meantime Terence has fallen in love with Connelly's daughter and he gets her as his reward.

 Cast

 Box office

 According to Warner Bros records the film earned $300,000 domestic and $34,000 foreign.